Biden withdraws Trump pick for US ambassador to Singapore

 Ms Thornhill was renominated on Jan 6 this year after the confirmation process, which involves vetting and a Senate hearing, stalled.

-The role of US ambassador to Singapore has been vacant since Jan 2017, when the previous ambassador Kirk Wagar left his post following Mr Trump's inauguration.
-Mr Wagar, a political appointee, who was the finance chair for then President Barack Obama's election campaigns in Florida in 2008 and 2012.
+The role of US ambassador to Singapore has been vacant since January 2017, when the previous ambassador Kirk Wagar left his post following Mr Trump's inauguration.
+Mr Wagar, a political appointee, was the finance chair for former president Barack Obama's election campaigns in Florida in 2008 and 2012.

 Mr Rafik Mansour has been the US embassy's interim charge d'affaires in Singapore since July 2019, when he replaced Ms Stephanie Syptak-Ramnath.